 ng/reading your ideas.

-OK, so I took my own advice–and the advice of the many people who commented and emailed me to wag their finger at me, ME, the Lean Green Mom, for not knowing what plastics I could recycle–and I called Allied Waste my new/old trash hauler and recycler.
+OK, so I took my own advice–and the advice of the many people who commented and emailed me to wag their finger at me for not knowing what plastics I could recycle–and I called Allied Waste my new/old trash hauler and recycler.
 Turns out that they take plastics #1 through #7 so I’m in the clear.
 And how cool that I can recycle my prescription bottles along with the rest of my recyclables.
 I’m sorry for taking the lazy way out in the past.